dokku/dokku/docs/deployment/methods/git.md

 ### Initializing an app repository from a remote repository

-> The application must exist before the repository can be initialized
+> New as of 0.23.0

 A Dokku app repository can be initialized or updated from a remote git repository via the `git:sync` command.
 This command will either clone or fetch updates from a remote repository and has undefined behavior if the history cannot be fast-fowarded to the referenced repository reference.
 Any repository that can be cloned by the `dokku` user can be specified.

+> The application must exist before the repository can be initialized

 ```shell
 dokku git:sync node-js-app https://github.com/heroku/node-js-getting-started.git